ans1080/Project007/README.md

 ### project007.ipynb
 ```
 This file that contains the code for the 007 project.
-It compiles a dataframe of information pertaining the James Bond Movies.
+It compiles a dataframe of information pertaining the James Bond movies.
 The information is obtained through IMDb's API and should be up to date.
 ```
 * It is a jupyter notebook file and should be opened with Microsoft Visual Studio Code